-Colors can be a powerful tool in business and the world of marking and branding.
-As a consumer we often don’t think about the influences of color.
+Looking into the psychology of colors in branding and marketing, color psychology can be a powerful tool in the world of marking and branding.
+As a consumer, we often don’t think about the influences of color.
 Color influences us unconsciously and it can mean the difference between buying a particular product or not.

 Different colors suggest different things and many trigger emotions, impulses and many have attributed associations.
 Choosing the right color for a particular product or business logo can have a dramatic impact.

-After cost, appearance, design including color is the next biggest influencing factor when it comes to someone buying a product.
+After price, it’s the appearance and design, including the color, which are the next biggest influencing factors when it comes to someone buying a product.

 The influence that color has on the human brain is still a relatively under-exploited science.
-However the scientists that do study the effects of color believe the influences can be profound.
-This knowledge provides an obvious advantage to those that understand the impact of color in marketing and branding.
+However, the scientists that do study the effects of color believe the influences can be profound.
+This knowledge provides an obvious advantage to those that understand the impact of color on marketing and branding.

 Research suggests that people make judgements about products, websites and brands very quickly, somewhere between one and two minutes for most people.
 It’s believed that more than 80 percent of that judgement is determined by color and overall visual appearance.
 Texture, sound and smell make up the rest of the deciding factors.